 3) Don’t Quote Someone Too Frequently

 When our listeners hear quotes from only our favorite two to three preachers or scholars, we limit their exposure to other helpful commentators.
-We may also give the impression that we are not reading or studying beyond those two to three persons.
+We may also give the impression that we are not reading or studying beyond those two to three people.

 4) Use Only Striking Quotes

-Rather than quoting general information or common ideas, try quoting persons only when they have said or written something uniquely.
+Rather than quoting general information or common ideas, try quoting persons only when they have said or written something unique.
 From a sermon on Zacchaeus, for example, rather than merely saying Zacchaeus was a short, wealthy tax collector, consider the following: “Frederick Buechner describes Zacchaeus memorably as a sawed-off little social disaster with a big bank account and a crooked job.”
 1

 5) Be Careful Quoting Controversial Figures